datacarpentry/stata-economics/_episodes/04-combine-data.md

 > Never do a many-to-many, `m:m` merge.
 It does not do what you expect.
 You probably want to do a `joinby` instead.
 {: .callout}

-Before saving the final dataset a good practice is to compress the amount of memory used by your data using the `compress` command.

 {% include links.md %}